What Is Porcelain? The Complete Guide to "White Gold" (2026)

 • Most resonant ring

-Why collectors prize it: Represents the "truest" form of porcelain, unchanged for over 1,000 years.
+Why collectors prize it: Represents the "truest" form of what is porcelain, unchanged for over 1,000 years.

 medici-soft-pasteSoft- paste porcelain was produced in the Medici porcelain work shops from 1575 to about 1587